packman1783/Page-analyzer/README.md

 ![img_1.png](img_1.png)

  - On website's page click on the button "Run check" to start the first check of your site.
-And get results of the checking in a table under the button.
+And get results in a table under the button.

 ![img_12.png](img_12.png)